 MG ZS SUV (2017 - ) review

-The MG ZS is a small SUV that dusts it with popular cars like the Nissan Juke, Renault Captur and Mazda CX-3.
+The MG ZS is a small SUV that competes with popular cars like the Nissan Juke, Renault Captur and Mazda CX-3.
 It competes mainly on the strength of its plentiful interior space and bargain price, and also boasts a very affordable all-electric version.

-The MG ZS won’t trouble the best small SUVs on the market, because it’s behind the curve on quality, safety, efficiency and dynamic polish, but it’s not without its merits, particularly if you’re after an electric vehicle.
+In many ways, the MG ZS doesn’t trouble the best small SUVs on the market, because it’s behind the curve on quality, safety, efficiency and dynamic polish, but it’s not without its merits, particularly if you’re after an electric vehicle.
 It looks good, gives you lots of interior space and delivers a comfortable ride.
 Best of all, it’s a good bit cheaper than its rivals.
 If you’re after style on a budget, or you want a very affordable way into electric motoring, it’s certainly worthy of your consideration.